 Dar es Salaam

-Dar-es-Salaam is the largest city and economic capital of Tanzania.
-Located in a quiet bay off the Indian Ocean coast, the city has developed into an economic importance to become a prosperous center of the entire East African region.
-Its bustling harbor is the main port in Tanzania.
+Dar es Salaam is the largest city and economic capital of Tanzania.
+Located in a quiet bay off the coast of the Indian Ocean, the city has developed into an economically vital center.

-Its industrial area produces products for export and use throughout the country.
-Government offices all have their main base in Dar es Salaam, and diplomatic missions and non-governmental organizations in the country all have a presence in the bustling urban city.
+Its industrial area produces products for export and domestic use.
+Government offices are based in Dar es Salaam, and diplomatic missions and non-governmental organizations in the country maintain a presence there.

 What are the things to do in Dar es Salaam?

-Restaurants, shops, office buildings, and government buildings are all common features of Tanzania’s urban center.
+Restaurants, shops, office buildings, and government buildings are all standard features of Tanzania’s urban centers.

-During the German occupation in the early 20th century, Dar es Salaam was the center of colonial administration and the main contact point between the agricultural mainland and the world of trade and commerce in the Indian Ocean and the Swahili Coast.
+During the German occupation in the early 20th century, Dar es Salaam was the center of colonial administration and the central hub for trade and commerce on the Indian Ocean and the Swahili Coast.

-Remnants of colonial presence, both German and British, can still be seen in the landmarks and architecture around the city.
+Remnants of the colonial presence, both German and British, remain evident in the city’s landmarks and architecture.
 The National Museum, the Village Museum, and many colorful markets are well worth a visit.

-Numerous historical landmarks, including St. Joseph’s Cathedral, the White Father’s Mission House, the Botanical Gardens, and the Old State House make for an interesting walking tour around the waterfront and city center.
+Numerous historical landmarks, including St. Joseph’s Cathedral, the White Fathers’ Mission House, the Botanical Gardens, and the Old State House, make for a fascinating walking tour around the waterfront and city center.

-Seven kilometres north of the city, is Bongoyo Island Marine Reserve which offers good snorkeling and diving sites for those who want to explore the water.
-The reserve boasts of its beautiful beaches, secluded islands, and many varieties of marine species.
+Seven kilometres north of the city is Bongoyo Island Marine Reserve, which offers good snorkeling and diving sites for those who want to explore the water.
+The reserve boasts beautiful beaches, secluded islands, and a wide variety of marine species.

-Although the variety and population of coral and fish species are not as numerous as other sites on Zanzibar, Pemba, and Mafia Island, the Bongoyo Island Marine Reserve is well worth a visit and is a great way to spend a day out and see the coast.
+Although the variety and population of coral and fish species are not as abundant as at other sites on Zanzibar, Pemba, and Mafia Island, the Bongoyo Island Marine Reserve is well worth a visit and a great way to spend a day out on the coast.

 Dar-es-Salaam Marine Reserve

-The Dar es Salaam Marine Reserve System (DMRS) is a group of marine wildlife reserves in Tanzania, situated off the coast of the Dar es Salaam Region.
+The Dar es Salaam Marine Reserve System (DMRS) comprises marine wildlife reserves in Tanzania, located off the coast of the Dar es Salaam Region.

-The reserve system consists of nine uninhabited islands, four north of Dar es Salaam (Bongoyo, Mbudya, Pangavini, and Fungu Yasini) and five south of the city (Inner and Outer Makatumbe, Inner and Outer Sinda, and Kendwa Island).
+The reserve system comprises nine uninhabited islands: four north of Dar es Salaam (Bongoyo, Mbudya, Pangavini, and Fungu Yasini) and five south of the city (Inner and Outer Makatumbe, Inner and Outer Sinda, and Kendwa Island).

-It provides protection for several important tropical ecosystems; coral reefs, mangroves, and seagrass beds.
+It protects several critical tropical ecosystems: coral reefs, mangroves, and seagrass beds.